 February 10, 2010 - Four days after a monster snowstorm stopped short of NYC's doorstep, another one made its presence known today and dumped 10" of heavy, wet snow.
 Because the daytime temperature was just above freezing (the high was 34) it prevented main streets from getting much in the way of accumulation.

 February 11, 1994 - 12.8" of snow fell during a snowstorm that began shortly before daybreak and continued into Friday evening.
-This was just three days after a 9-inch snowstorm and was NYC's biggest snowfall since 1983, which happened to occur on this date as well.
-(Photo was taken across the street from St. Patrick's Cathedral on Fifth Avenue.)
+This was just three days after a nine-inch snowstorm and was NYC's biggest snowfall since 1983, which happened to occur on this date as well.

 February 11-12, 2006 - New York was the bulls-eye for a record-setting amount of snow over the weekend.
 Beginning the night of the 11th as light snow (2.8" fell by midnight), it turned heavier after midnight and between 4-10AM Sunday morning the snow was falling at a rate of two inches/hour (between 8:25-9:25 nearly four inches piled up).